Plutarch: Studies and life

+Plutarch studied mathematics and philosophy in Athens under Ammonius from AD 66 to 67.
+He attended the games of Delphi where the emperor Nero competed and possibly met prominent Romans, including future emperor Vespasian.
 At some point, Plutarch received Roman citizenship.
 His sponsor was Lucius Mestrius Florus, who was an associate of the new emperor Vespasian, as evidenced by his new name, Lucius Mestrius Plutarchus.
-As a Roman citizen, Plutarch would have been of the equestrian order, he visited Rome some time c.
+As a Roman citizen, Plutarch would have been of the equestrian order.
+He visited Rome some time c.
 AD 70 with Florus, who served also as a historical source for his Life of Otho.
 Plutarch was on familiar terms with a number of Roman nobles, particularly the consulars Quintus Sosius Senecio, Titus Avidius Quietus, and Arulenus Rusticus, all of whom appear in his works.